ApothecaryMark/purplehat/_posts/2024-06-08-inclusion-careers-and-coaching-an-event-with-the-senegalese-association-of-manchester.md

 Our session ended with a round of applause as she stated her confidence and commitment to her goal to do well at both.

+### The Young Entrepreneur
-**The Young Entrepreneur:** He came to the stage and shared his wish to launch a new business.
+He came to the stage and shared his wish to launch a new business.
 Like many of us, he shared he had tried crypto and it hadn't worked out, but no problem he's trying again.

 Through coaching questions we found a 'core value' of his was to be able to help his family and community, support them financially, and be respected for it.